Watch Meghan Markle See Her Final Bridal Gown Ahead of Royal Wedding

 The film offers unique insight into Queen Elizabeth II's role as a global figure and how she is preparing the next generations for the assumption of her royal duties.
 It also offers glimpses into the royals' everyday lives, including the moment the Duchess of Sussex saw her completed wedding dress and veil ahead of the royal wedding.

 As royal admirers will recall, Meghan wore a gorgeous Givenchy gown designed by the fashion house's creative director Clare Waight Keller on the day she wed Prince Harry.
-She also donned a five-meter veil that featured floral designs representing each of the 53 Commonwealth Countries.
+She also donned a five-meter veil that featured floral designs representing each of the 53 Commonwealth countries.

 In the film, Meghan can be seen smiling up at her dream dress and running her fingers over the veil's detailing.